-When Lily and I moved in together, we went a good 6 months without a budget.
-No hell broke loose but when I brought up the possibility of doing one, Lily (and she will deny this to death) shot back:
+When my wife and I moved in together, we went a good 6 months without a budget.
+No hell broke loose but when I brought up the possibility of doing one, my wife (and she will deny this to death) shot back:

 “Don’t ever use the B word on me Hippo!!!
 I’ll never use a budget I’m not even doing anything wrong AND-”

 “Because [we live in] Belltown and I’m young!”